prisma/ecosystem-tests/README.md

 We use [conventional commits](https://www.conventionalcommits.org) (also known as semantic commits) to ensure consistent and descriptive commit messages.

+## Development Workflow

+We develop directly against Github Actions.
+The workflow looks like this:

+1. Checkout a branch
+2. Make your changes
+3. Push your changes to a PR on GitHub
+4. Inspect the running Checks

 ### How to add or adapt platforms

 First add a matrix run entry in `.github/workflows/test.yaml` under the category the project falls into.
 For example, if you're adding a new platform into the `platforms` folder, put a new line named after your project folder in `.github/workflows/test.yaml` under `jobs.platforms.strategy.matrix.platform`.